 Your asset allocation strategy should be consistent with how you like to invest (your investor profile) and how much time you have until you want to reach your goal (your time horizon).

 Your age, risk tolerance and other retirement assets determine your investor profile – conservative, moderate or aggressive.
 Your time horizon is how long you expect your assets will remain invested.

-Your investment professional can help you decide how to mix asset classes, based on the amount of risk you're comfortable with and your financial target.
+What asset allocation is right for your situation?
+Your investment professional can help you decide how to mix asset classes based on the amount of risk you're comfortable with and your financial target.

 Remember: Using diversification and asset allocation as part of an overall investment strategy does not assure a profit or guarantee against loss in a declining market.
 Investing involves market risk, including possible loss of principal, and there is no guarantee that investment objectives will be achieved.